Last Updated on September 12, 2022

 If you chose to deal with it one day per week, pick a day and stick with it.
 I find that Sunday’s work well for us because it helps me get things sorted and organized for the coming week.
 On Monday morning, the kids are ready for school with everything set up in the command center and on the family wall calendar for the week.

 – Make sure to include a calendar and/or whiteboard: This is one of the tweaks and updates that we needed to make to our command center.
 When we purchased ours, we did not yet have kids and schedules constantly flying around in our heads.
 Now, even though we keep electronic calendars, we needed a visual calendar in the hub of our house so that we could see our monthly schedule at a glance and pencil in school events each week.
+It's actually one of my 4 strategies for organizing your life with work + kids.

 There are tons of options for calendars, so simply find something to match your style and compliment the decor of your kitchen, entryway, office or wherever your command center is kept.
 You could also include a whiteboard to write down groceries that you need, especially if your command center is located in your kitchen, though we prefer to use Evernote to keep track of our lists (you can read all about how to go paperless and the system that we use here).